 Those choosing the professional practice completion option will each select a primary media area of interest.
-Those selecting print or online publishing will take JOUR 5700, and those selecting radio or television will take JOUR 5702.
+Those selecting a text-based option will take JOUR 5700, and those selecting audio or video will take JOUR 5702.

-Students will complete a Master's Research Project (JOUR 5908) in a format consistent with their primary media area of interest and will enrol in a corresponding Advanced Reporting course.
-In addition, they will take one other Advanced Reporting course, plus JOUR 5208 Public Affairs Reporting, and 1.5 credits of approved electives.
+Students will complete a Master's Research Project (JOUR 5908) in a format consistent with their primary media area of interest and will enrol in a corresponding Advanced Journalism course.
+In addition, they will take one other Advanced Reporting course, two specialized "beat" journalism courses and 1.0 credits of approved electives.
 The course of studies is as follows: